-At least five working days' notice of the date and time of the observation will be given and verbal feedback provided by at least by the end of the next school day and written feedback within 5 working days, unless circumstances make this impossible.
+At least five working days' notice of the date and time of the observation will be given and verbal feedback provided at least by the end of the next school day and written feedback within 5 working days, unless circumstances make this impossible.

-Classroom observation will be carried out by qualified teachers.
+Classroom observations will be carried out by qualified teachers.

-For the purposes of appraisal, teachers' performance will be observed on an appropriate and reasonable number of occasions and will, as far as possible, be agreed by the appraiser with the appraisee based on the individual circumstances of the teacher and the overall needs of the school.
-The number and duration of appraisal observations will be in accordance with the Walter Infant School observation protocol, which includes provision for exceptional circumstances where concerns have been raised about a teacher's performance, or where the teacher requests additional observation visits.
+For the purposes of Performance Management, teachers' performance will be observed on an appropriate and reasonable number of occasions and will, as far as possible, be agreed by the Performance Manager with the appraisee based on the individual circumstances of the teacher and the overall needs of the school.
+The number and duration of Performance Management observations will be in accordance with the Walter Infant School and Nursery observation protocol, which includes provision for exceptional circumstances where concerns have been raised about a teacher's performance, or where the teacher requests additional observation visits.

 Head teachers or other leaders with responsibility for learning and teaching standards may 'drop in' or undertake other observations to evaluate the standards of teaching and learning and to ensure that high standards of professional performance are established and maintained.
-The length and frequency of 'drop in' or other observations, and the notice to be given, will vary depending on specific circumstances but will be in accordance with the school's classroom observation and drop-in policy.
+The length and frequency of 'drop in' or other observations, and the notice to be given, will vary depending on specific circumstances, such as school tours.